Research Project Title:

 Learned Bloom Filters

-abstract:MIT's Data Science and AI Lab (DSAIL) has shown that optimizing data structures with machine learning can have significant performance benefits over their generic counterparts in databases.
-For Bloom Filter structures this meant reducing space use by anywhere from 15-40%.
-However, because the benefits vary by use case and evaluating them requires mastery in NLP and Machine Learning, those benefits remain unharnessed.
-The goal of my SuperUROP is to build a general purpose learned structures toolkit such that others can easily utilize and evaluate the Learned Bloom Filter.
+abstract:MIT's Data Science and AI Lab (DSAIL) has shown that optimizing data structures with machine learning (ML) can have significant performance benefits over their generic counterparts in databases.
+For Bloom filter structures, this meant reducing space use by anywhere from 15-40 percent.
+However, because the benefits vary by use case and evaluating them requires mastery in NLP and machine learning, those benefits remain unharnessed.
+The goal of my SuperUROP project is to build a general purpose learned structures toolkit such that others can easily utilize and evaluate the learned Bloom filter.

 “SuperUROP is an opportunity for me to become an expert in a developing area of the ML field.
 I hope to publish a paper, and use this work to transition to graduate level.
-My previous experience includes advanced ML coursework (6.867 and 6.819), teaching as a lab assistant for Intro to Machine Learning (6.036), and professional software development.
+My previous experience includes advanced ML coursework (6.867 and 6.819), teaching as a lab assistant for 6.036, and professional software development.
 I have high hopes for this project’s impact on programming efficiency.”